Agoric/validator-profiles/ZanshinDojo/readme.md

 # Agoric Validator Pledge

-I, ZanshinDojo hereby commit to the following work and support for the benefit of the Agoric Network and Community.
+I, Sensei at [ZanshinDojo](https://agoric.bigdipper.live/validators/agoricvaloper1lyd2kep0syxkawnxm857cn9wlc578j8e4ygnny) hereby commit to the following work and support for the benefit of the Agoric Network and Community.
 If, for any reason, I do not meet these commitments then I understand that I may lose delegation staked to me.:

 1. The hardware my node will run meets the requirements detailed in the [Agoric Validator Runbooks](https://github.com/Agoric/agoric-sdk/wiki/Runbook%...)